ibm-cloud-docs/openwhisk/openwhisk_reference.md

 ### Entity names
 {: #openwhisk_entities_names}

-The names of all entities, including actions, triggers, rules, packages, and Namespaces, are a sequence of characters that follow the following format:
+The names of all entities, including actions, triggers, rules, packages, and namespaces, are a sequence of characters that follow the following format:

 * The first character must be an alphanumeric character, or an underscore.
 * The subsequent characters can be alphanumeric, spaces, or any of the following values: `_`, `@`, `.`, `-`.